murffious/react-skills-site/README.md

 Avoiding duplicate requests for the same data Optimistic updates to make the UI feel faster
-Managing cache lifetimes as the user interacts with the UI
+Managing cache lifetimes as the user interacts with the UI Over the last couple years, the React community has come to realize that "data fetching and caching" is really a different set of concerns than "state management".
+While you can use a state management library like Redux to cache data, the use cases are different enough that it's worth using tools that are purpose-built for the data fetching use case.